sneha-kataria/blog/_posts/product-management/2025-02-15-data-analysis-using-sql.md

 **Insights:**

+Understanding daily transaction patterns helps in optimizing staffing levels and operational hours for different days of the week.

 ### Find the total sales amount for each city and customer type combination where the number of sales transactions is greater than 50.
+City-Customer Type Sales Query: This query analyzes sales by city and customer type for locations with >50 transactions.

 ```SQL
 SELECT city,